 🙋♀️ Recipe FAQ

-A sweet spread from Latin America made by simmering milk and sugar together until caramelized.
+A sweet dessert spread from Latin America made by simmering milk and sugar together until caramelized.
 Sometimes called condensed milk caramel.

 Use homemade dulce de leche anywhere you use caramel sauce.
 It’s even thick enough to be piped between cookies to make cookie sandwiches!